Welcome to Year 4!

 Mrs Ward & Mrs Barber

-Current class reading book:
+Current class reading books:

 Spelling: